 Basic Study Information

 Purpose:Location: University of Rochester

-cell tumors after their tumor is removed.
-Drugs used in chemotherapy, such as bleomycin,
+is considered metastatic.
+Drugs used in chemotherapy, such as bleomycin, carboplatin,

-carboplatin, etoposide, and cisplatin, work in different ways to stop the growth of
+etoposide, and cisplatin, work in different ways to stop the growth of tumor cells,

 Lead Researcher (Principal Investigator)

 Study Contact: Clinical Trials Office

 Study Location: Wilmot Cancer Institute, University of Rochester Medical Center

 Additional Study Details